ANHD-NYC-CODE/anhd-council-backend/README.md

    root@7fd4271bcdd8:/app# python `manage.py makemigrations`
    Then re-run `sh build.prod.sh`
    Alternatively, you may skip the entire migration (not recommended) by logging into the postgres db (via docker exec) and faking that migration as complete. ie `python manage.py migrate --fake datasets 0118_delete_hpdproblem`

+# How can I see the network usage?

+- `sudo iftop` can be run in the DigitalOcean console or locally
+- To see what is using which sockets, you can do: `sudo netstat -tulpn`

+# How can I view what system resources are running on the app?

+- To check the usage of a specific CPU core `mpstat -P ALL 1` - which continuously updates CPU usage data every second
+   (To exit while the command is running, press Ctrl + C on your keyboard)
+- Identify High CPU Usage Processes:`ps -eo pid,psr,comm,%cpu,%mem --sort=-%cpu`
+  - To investigate processes further, you can use the following command in your terminal, using the PIDs of the tasks you'd like to investigate in place of 25508 and 748 -> `ps -p 25508,748 -o %cpu,%mem,cmd`
+- To get more real-time data, use: `vmstat 1`